Practitioners - Detail

 Areas of practice include but are not limited to:

-JANICE TANG holds an Honours degree in Psychology from the University of NSW, and a Masters degree in Clinical Psychology from the University of Sydney.
-She is a member of the Australian Clinical Psychology Association (ACPA).
+Janice Tang is a clinical psychologist with an Honours degree from the University of New South Wales and a Master’s degree from the University of Sydney.
+A member of the Australian Clinical Psychology Association (ACPA), Janice is known for her warm, collaborative approach and dedication to helping clients achieve meaningful change.

 Janice Tang